htdguide/htdguide/README.md

 ## 👋  Hi there!
 I'm Nikita
-I'm a Bachelor of Information Technology student in Otago Polytechnic.
+I'm a Bachelor of Information Technology student of Otago Polytechnic.
 This page is still under construction...